Tony Curtis Says Thank You, Jack Lemmon Gets a Pie in the Face, & Tony and Natalie Wood Almost Light Each Other On Fire! It's The Great Race.

 “Anyone who tells you there’s no such thing as bad publicity has never lived life in the public eye when things take a turn for the worse.”

-Yet through it all, Tony continued making whatever movies were offered him, partly because he was a firm believer that if you were lucky enough to find film work, you shouldn’t be too picky about what roles you accepted, and also because he needed the income.
-After the divorce, Tony would pay for 1/3 of the living expenses of Janet, his two daughters, and Janet’s new husband, in addition to the living expenses of his parents, younger brother, and a few relatives back in Hungary.
+Yet through it all, Tony continued making whatever movies were offered him, partly because he firmly believed that if you’re lucky enough to find film work, you shouldn’t be too picky about what roles you accept.

 Tony married Christine Kauffmann on February 8, 1963, and the bad publicity began to dissipate.
 By the time Jack Warner offered him the role of Leslie in The Great Race in 1964, Tony Curtis considered himself a very happily married man.